ys321/rag-legal-assistant/README.md

 ```
 Welcome to the Legal Chatbot!
 How can I assist you today?
 You: What are the terms for payment in the agreement?
-Bot: The agreement states that INR 1,50,000 is paid upon signing and INR 3,50,000 on delivery.
+Agent: The agreement states that INR 1,50,000 is paid upon signing and INR 3,50,000 on delivery.
 ```

 ---